influxdata/docs-v2/content/resources/videos/joins-in-flux.md

 ---
 title: Joins in Flux
 description: >
-    Scott Anderson discusses the two primary use cases for joining data and how join works in InfluxDB.
+  Scott Anderson discusses the two primary use cases for joining data and how joins work in InfluxDB.
 menu:
   resources:
     parent: Videos